spencertipping/ni/doc/ni_by_example.md

 ####`r`: Take Rows

 `r` is a powerful and flexible operation for filtering rows.
-Here's a short demonstration of its abilities:
+Here's a short demonstration of its abilities.
+Eventually you will have all of these operations memorized, but for now, just try to remember that you have these options available to you.

 * `$ ni n10 r3` - take the first 3 rows of the stream
 * `$ ni n10 r-3` - take everything after the first 3 rows of the stream